blazejba/gp2/README.md

 **F2** *The flowchart of replacement, migration, selection and reproduction of a population has been implemented in GPEC.*

 ###### 6.1.1 Micro-grain
- Is the simplest form of parallelism in GA, where only the evaluation functions are asynchronous, and stepping into next generation occurs when all individuals have been tested.
+Is the simplest form of parallelism in GA, where only the evaluation functions are asynchronous, and stepping into next generation occurs when all individuals have been tested, hence evolution is not parallel.
 This approach can be used in GPEC experiments by defining only one island.

 ###### 6.1.2 Fine-grain
 Here spatial distribution of individuals is used to take a full advantage of the parallelism.
 The support of this approach in GPEC has not been provided yet.
 For more information see **Sec.
 7.3 Fine grain**.

 ###### 6.1.3 Coarse-grain
+The parallelism occurs both in evaluation and evolution.
+This approach is not fully asynchronous in evolution, since before individuals can step into the next generation, all individuals from their island have to be evaluated.
+In GPEC this approach can be used in experiments by defining more than one island in an experiment configuration file.